Types of online learning for employees

 It’s important to keep in mind that gamification in the workplace should encourage entertaining and motivating experiences based on the inclusion and positive competitive feelings among peers.
 One of the main advantages of gamified e-learning is the creation of active learners who can absorb information while having fun.

-Extremely popular in schools and universities, collaborative learning mainly connects learning to teamwork experiences.
+Extremely popular in schools and universities, collaborative learning mainly connects e-learning to teamwork experiences.
 In this case, people start their training path by forming groups and creating a team of individuals’ skills.
-The learning objectives and project goals are shared and achieved in groups.
+The online learning objectives and project goals are shared and achieved in groups.

 The whole point of collaborative learning is to build a strong collaboration where everyone can take part and contribute equally.
 The main learning outcomes are represented by the collaborative side of this collective work.
 The best part of this training is allowing all participants to develop new abilities, particularly soft skills like communication, flexibility, and problem-solving.

-Besides, this type of online learning will encourage people of different backgrounds and experiences to have a conversation and exchange ideas to find the best solutions at work.
+Besides, this type of e-learning will encourage people of different backgrounds and experiences to have a conversation and exchange ideas to find the best solutions at work.

 It’s all about engagement (almost)